BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 genomic file types to one another.
 Accordingly, a number of these binaries are required in this tutorial.

+If these binaries don't work (e.g., genePredToGtf throws an error), it could be that you have a very new version of ubuntu If so, redownload the binaries after removing `.v369` from the link for the most updated version. (e.g., wget http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/chainSwap)

 ```

 # Assuming you are in ~/external, where "~" is the path to your annotation pipeline